learn-co-curriculum/react-hooks-create-react-app/README.md

   CSS files, and other assets like images (this is what lets us `import` node modules and CSS files in our JavaScript files!)
-- **ESLint**: a highly customizable tool for checking our code's syntax in the editor &mdash; think of it like a spell checker with superpowers
+- **ESLint**: a highly customizable tool for checking our code's syntax in the editor — think of it like a spell checker with superpowers

 You can find much more detail in the [create-react-app documentation][].